 Now the Rest of The Story

-Note: in the above declaration I did NOT say stop your content marketing campaign if you aren’t seeing results at the 12 month mark.
+Note: in the above declaration I did NOT say stop your content marketing campaign if you aren’t seeing results at the 12-month mark.
 I am saying, something’s wrong and that adjustments and corrections to the strategy need to be made.
 This may include discontinuing your efforts.
-But that’s highly doubtful.
+But that isn’t very likely.

 Your inbound marketing campaign is one of the most important aspects of making your business a success.
 But these things do take time.
-While I expect, as a service provider, to be held accountable to results after a 12 month investment by the client.
+While I expect, as a service provider, to be held accountable for results after a 12-month investment by the client.
 That expectation comes with certain caveats.

-The first being that you…now, hold onto your hats…stick with it for 12 months.
+The first is that you…now, hold onto your hats…stick with it for 12 months.
 This is NOT the same media channel as a direct marketing effort of say 1985, where you drop a mailer, get a 2% response and know if it worked within the first 6 weeks of the mailing.
-Nor is it a broadcast email program of 1995 where you blast out to 100,000 of your closest friends and know within a matter of hours if the campaign worked.
+Nor is it a broadcast email program of 1995 where you blast out to 100,000 of your closest friends and know if the campaign worked within a matter of hours.